IbkWilliams1/DevOps-Projects/PROJECT1/README.md

 ![Alt text](images/pwd.png)

 # cd command
-To navigate through the Linux files and directories, use the **cd** command.
-Depending on your current working directory, it requires either the full path
+To navigate through the Linux files and directories, use the **cd** command with option for either subdirectory or parent directory.
+Depending on your current working directory, it requires either the full path, and
-Currently I'm in `/home/ibukun` .
+presently I'm in `/home/ibukun`.
 Therefore to navigate to subdirectory of ibukun *secondFolder* with fullpath.
 To do so, enter the following command:

 `cd Desktop/First_folder/secondFolder`